Skip to content

 The best first version should focus on the most painful workflow.
 Do not build every possible feature immediately.

-Start with the core records your business needs to manage, such as customers, bookings, orders, projects, invoices, or inventory.
+Start with the core records your business needs to manage, such as customers, bookings, orders, projects, invoices, payments, staff, inventory, documents, or service requests.

-Then add simple actions like create, update, search, filter, assign, approve, export, and notify.
-Once the core workflow is stable, more advanced automation can be added.
+Then add simple actions like create, update, search, filter, assign, approve, export, notify, and report.
+Once the core workflow is stable, more advanced automation or AI-assisted features can be added.

 How NUSTFORGE helps